davidandradeduarte/go-the-cdg-udemy/README.md

 * Go doesn't have generic types.
 * You don't need to define that a type implements an interface.
 Go only converts that type to the interface type if it implements all the defined functions inside the interface.
 There's no direct linkage.
 * You can use interfaces as struct fields or inside other interfaces.
+* Go routines execute inside a go scheduler.
+The behaviour is different when you have more than one CPU core.
+Go, by default, tries to execute go routines in only only one core.
+The scheduler runs one routine until it finishes or makes a blocking call, and swaps between go routines to efficiently manage the code execution.
+If you have more than one core (N), Go will run N go routines for each core.
+* Concurrency != Paralelism.
+You only have real paralelism when you have more than one core.
+You do have concurrency (multiple threads executing code) on a single core tho, but they don't execute at the same time.
+Even if the schedulers context switchs from fraction to fraction of a nanosecond.
+* Everytime a program starts a main go routine is created and it's responsible for the program's lifetime.
+* You can start a child go routine by typying `go` before a function call. e.g `go getSomething()`
+* Channels are used to communicate between go routines.
+* Channels can only send messages of the same data type, defined at creation.
+* Creating a channel: `c := make(chan string)`
+* You need to pass the channel to the go routine function's arguments, just like any other argument. e.g `func fetch(string url, c chan string)`
+* Send a message to the channel `c <- "message"`.
+* Get the value from a channel `<-c`
+* Waiting to receive messages from a channel is a blocking thread.
+*